 Ed Fallon, Agitator in Chief

-Ed Fallon served as a state legislator for fourteen years before running unsuccessfully for Governor in 2006 and U.S. Congress in 2008.
-Since 2009, he has hosted a talk show called the Fallon Forum.
-Ed contributes to a sustainable world by walking and biking as his primary means of transportation, and by growing a lot of his own food and raising laying hens.
-In 1995 he was identified by Cityview as “Iowa’s No. 1 Hellraiser: Ed Fallon has made a name for himself as the Legislator’s premier street politician and agent provocateur.”
-He is not ready to relinquish the title.
+Ed Fallon served as a state legislator for fourteen years before running unsuccessfully for Governor in 2006 and US Congress in 2008.
+Since 2009, he has hosted the Fallon Forum, which airs on two Iowa radio stations and on radio stations in five other states.
+Ed contributes to a sustainable world by walking and biking as his primary means of transportation and by working with his partner, Kathy Byrnes, to grow much of their own food and raising hens and bees.
+In 1995 he was identified by Cityview as Iowa’s No. 1 Hellraiser, which wrote, “Ed Fallon has made a name for himself as the Legislature’s premier street politician and agent provocateur.”
+He pleads guilty as charged.

 Shari Hrdina, Principle Cat Herder

 Shari Hrdina was born and raised on a century-old dairy farm in northeast Iowa.
 Growing up with farming put her in tune with the Earth.
 “Being green” was simply the way of life and included recycling, composting, and sustenance gardening.
 Timing of summer vacations was aligned more with the weather than any other factor.
 Shari’s father taught her the appreciation of expansive sunsets and starry nights, particularly on hayrides.
 Her employment since 2010 has focused on climate action, being a jack-of-all-trades from event organizing to bookkeeping to form filing and other duties as assigned.